|

 ADELHARD:

-Variant of German Adalhard, meaning
+Variant spelling of Old High German Adalhard, meaning

 "noble strength."